Adam Brody: Acting career

-After a year of training and auditioning, Brody landed the role of Barry Williams in the television film Growing Up Brady (2000).
-He also appeared in the Canadian comedy series The Sausage Factory.
-In 2001, he played a minor role in American Pie 2.
-Brody's first major role in a television series came in 2002, when he was cast in a recurring role on the comedy-drama series Gilmore Girls, portraying Dave Rygalski, Lane's bandmate and love interest.
+After a year of training and auditioning, Brody landed the role of Barry Williams in the television film Growing Up Brady (2000) and appeared in the Canadian comedy series The Sausage Factory.
+In 2001, he had a minor role in American Pie 2.
+Brody's first major television role came in 2002, when he was cast in a recurring role on the third season of the comedy-drama series Gilmore Girls as Dave Rygalski, Lane's bandmate and love interest.

 In 2003, Brody appeared in the movie Grind and the music video for "Too Bad About Your Girl" by the Donnas.
-The same year, Brody was cast in his breakout role as Seth Cohen on the teen drama series The O.C..
-Brody is reported to have improvised some of the character's comedic dialogue.
-The role turned him into a teen idol, with the character having been described by the Los Angeles Times as "TV's sexiest geek" and by Time as having "redefined" the screen persona of "unapologetic" nerdiness.
+That year, he was cast in his breakout role as Seth Cohen on the teen drama series The O.C., where he reportedly improvised some of the character's comedic dialogue.
+The role turned him into a teen idol, with the character described by the Los Angeles Times as "TV's sexiest geek" and by Time as having "redefined" the screen persona of "unapologetic" nerdiness.
 Brody was the first male on the cover of Elle Girl.

-In 2005, Brody appeared in a supporting role in the film Mr. & Mrs. Smith, and played a Hollywood studio assistant in the film adaptation of Thank You for Smoking (2006).
-His next film role was in the romantic comedy In the Land of Women (2007).
-Brody played a writer who returns to his mother's Michigan hometown to take care of his sick grandmother.
+In 2005, Brody had a supporting role in the film Mr. & Mrs. Smith, and played a Hollywood studio assistant in the film adaptation of Thank You for Smoking (2006).
+His next film role was in the romantic comedy In the Land of Women (2007), as a writer who returns to his mother's Michigan hometown to take care of his sick grandmother.
 He did not have to audition for the part, but was almost unable to appear in the film because of scheduling conflicts with the second season of The O.C.; the film's director pushed filming back eight months because he wanted Brody to star.
 The O.C. ended its run in 2007 after four seasons.
 Brody had said that he was "not unhappy" with the show's cancellation, and that although he was "fortunate" to be on a successful series, he was also glad to "not be on it for 10 years".